captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 What do you think?

 ---

-[Silence]
+template: noise
+radio continues playing
 ---

+You know, stars come by all the time,

+---

-You know, stars come by all the time, and in the last two weeks we’ve had Dorothy Lamour and Bette Davis.
+and in the last two weeks we’ve had Dorothy Lamour and Bette Davis.

 ---